bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

   everything sound related in Linux sucks - OSS, ALSA, PulseAudio (the sucker king).
 From a technical standpoint OSS never actually sucked, but since it wasn't picked up by the community the project fell into oblivion.
-How many of you have enjoy Dolby Digital or DTS sound from their Linux boxes?
+How many of you have enjoyed Dolby Digital or DTS sound from your Linux boxes?

 **Poor flash support** - should I explain?
 Have you tried it on a 64 bit distro?
 Do I hate it?
 Sure.
 Do I hope HTML5 will kill it?